-Dr. Wood is a professor of psychology, an active researcher, and has also served as Lead Editor and a major contributor for the APA/ABA handbook on assessing older adults with diminished capacity for lawyers.
+Dr. Wood is a professor of psychology, an active researcher, and has also served as Lead Editor for the APA/ABA handbook on assessing older adults with diminished capacity for lawyers.

 Vital Courtroom Experience

 Dr. Wood has experience presenting complex undue influence cases in her writing, reports, presentations, and by testifying.
 She additionally provides retained services for a number of counties in California on elder issues and has served as an expert witness in cases nationwide.

 Interested in working with Dr. Wood on your next undue influence case?